Pied Butcherbird, Magpie-lark

 When alone, a magpie will make a quiet, musical warbling noise, which does not carry for long distances.
 Pairs of magpies often take up a loud musical calling, known as carrolling, which they use to announce or defend their territory.
 Fledgling and juvenile magpies emit a repeated, short high-pitched begging call.
 When they feel threatened, magpies will emit several high-pitched alarm calls.

 Although the Australian Magpie is generally quite tame, during the breeding season some individuals become aggressive towards any intruders, including humans, which venture too close to their nest sites.
+It is important to remember that magpies are not actively trying to hurt people or pets; they are just trying to protect their young.
 Peak breeding season is August through to November.

 The nest is a platform of sticks and twigs (occasionally wire), with a small interior bowl lined with grass and hair.
 The nest is constructed in the outer branches of a tree, up to 15 m above the ground.